KYRA·

-The hidden cost of missed calls
+The hidden cost of missed inbound

 The cost of each miss depends on your average job value.
 For a residential service business, a booked callout is typically worth $300 to $1,200 once you include the work that follows the quote.
 Miss ten of those a month and you are leaving a mid-size mortgage payment on the table.